batshit crazy

 In the bushes - 2024

-Plunged into an absurd world, In the Bushes celebrates the magnificence and incomprehensible contradictions of life whilst mocking the idea of human exceptionalism.
+Plunged into an absurd world, In the Bushes celebrates the incomprehensible and magnificent contradictions of life whilst mocking the idea of human exceptionalism.
 Quirky, exuberant and witty, it questions our humanity with ferocious joy.

 ‘Masterfully choreographed’ (Broadway World)